 The Consortium for Capacity Building (CCB) is an educational, outreach, and networking organization at CU-Boulder.
 CCB focuses on enhancing the value and use of climate, water, and weather information for the betterment of societies.
 CCB has internships that provide students with opportunities to research environmental topics, including disasters and disaster readiness, drought, floods, and the effects of El Niño.
 For more information, contact CCB Director Dr. Mickey Glantz at email@example.com or CCB Project Manager-Robert Ross firstname.lastname@example.org.

-CU in D.C. is a program for students who want to put classroom learning into real world action.
+The Washington Center is a program for students who want to put classroom learning into real world action.
 The program is a semester-long experience that combines a professional internship with CU coursework in Washington D.C.
 Internships in Washington D.C. offer students an opportunity to build bridges between knowledge gained in the academic environment of CU, and practical experience gained in the exciting, fast-paced world of the nation’s capital.

 CU Public Interest Internship Experience (PIIE) Program